 new audience-supported projects include:

-new short films that respond to patron questions, elaborate on long form films and show the problems and solutions we’re currently experimenting with,
+short films that respond to patron questions, elaborate on long form films and show the problems and solutions we’re currently experimenting with;

-to hear about the ‘live’ tours and new small works, get the appleturnover postcards, an occasional email newsletter about our latest short films, new podcasts and writing on regenerative living. sign up below.
+to hear about new small works, get the appleturnover postcards, an occasional email newsletter about our latest short films, upcoming member-directed farm tour films, new podcasts and new writing on regenerative living. sign up below.